-The Do Until Loop Structure is utilized when one wants to repeat statements or actions, as long as a certain specified condition evaluates to false.
+The Do Until Loop in Excel is utilized when one wants to repeat statements or actions, as long as a certain specified condition evaluates to false.
 The action is repeated until the condition evaluates to true.

-Please feel free to tell us if you use the Do Until Loop Structure in your VBA code and your thoughts about cassava as a food source.
+Please feel free to tell us if you use the Do Until Loop in Excel.
+Leave a question below if you face any problem.

 Review Section: Test your Understanding

-1) When does one use a Do Until Loop?
+1) When does one use a Do Until Loop in Excel?

 2) Using a Do Until Loop, fill each cell in a range containing data, with a blue fill, up until one reaches a blank cell.